caRecall R Package

 Github Actions was used for automated unit testing, coverage checks, package checks (using

-R CMD check) and building a website for the package through
+R CMD check) and building a website for the package docs through

 pkgdown.
 The website build for caRecall can be found